CodeByZach/pace/README.md

 Configuration
 -------------

-Pace is fully automatic, no configuration is necessary.
-If you do need to make some tweaks, here's
+Pace is fully automatic, no configuration is necessary to get started.

-how:
+If you would like to make some tweaks, here's how:

 You can set `window.paceOptions` before bringing in the file: